 Research results

-UCB significantly relieved the severity of colitis including lower DAI, longer colon length and smaller spleen weight (P < 0.001).
-UCB inactivated digestive proteases (P < 0.01), increased expression of tight junction protein occludin (P < 0.001), decreased serum level of D-lactate (P < 0.001), and had lower histopathological score and activity of myeloperoxidase compared with those in colitis mice (P < 0.001).
-UCB also regulated the intestinal microbiota, inhibited expression of tumor necrosis factor (TNF)-α and interleukin-1β (P < 0.001), decreased expression of Toll-like receptor (TLR) 4 (P < 0.001) and myeloid differentiation primary response gene 88 (P < 0.05) and increased expression of TNF-receptor-associated factor 6 (P < 0.05) and IκBα (P < 0.05) in the colon.
+UCB significantly relieved the severity of colitis, including lower DAI, longer colon length, and smaller spleen weight (P < 0.001).
+UCB inactivated digestive proteases (P < 0.01), increased expression of tight junction protein occludin (P < 0.001), decreased serum level of D-lactate (P < 0.001), and lowered histopathological score and activity of myeloperoxidase compared with those in colitis mice (P < 0.001).
+UCB also regulated the intestinal microbiota, inhibited expression of tumor necrosis factor (TNF)-α and interleukin-1β (P < 0.001), decreased expression of Toll-like receptor (TLR) 4 (P < 0.001) and myeloid differentiation primary response gene 88 (P < 0.05), and increased expression of TNF-receptor-associated factor 6 (P < 0.05) and IκBα (P < 0.05) in the colon.

 Research conclusions

-UCB has a beneficial regulatory effect on intestinal barrier function and regulates normal intestinal homeostasis, and can suppresse inflammation via the TLR4/NF-κB signaling pathway.
-This provides a theoretical basis for UCB to become a clinical drug.
+UCB has a beneficial regulatory effect on intestinal barrier function and regulates normal intestinal homeostasis, and can suppress inflammation via the TLR4/NF-κB signaling pathway.
+This provides a theoretical basis for use of UCB as a clinical drug.

 Research perspectives

 UCB plays a pivotal role in intestinal innate immunity and inflammation.
-Thus, the findings of this study indicate a novel potential mechanism by which UCB treats UC.
+Thus, the findings of this study indicate a novel potential mechanism by which UCB can treat UC.
 More studies are needed to investigate the effect of UCB on chronic UC or colon cancer.

 ACKNOWLEDGMENTS

-We acknowledge Jin-An Zhou, Rong-Yan Li and Yu Song for their excellent laboratory assistance.
+We acknowledge Jin-An Zhou, Rong-Yan Li, and Yu Song for their excellent laboratory assistance.

 REFERENCES